 A review of some of the most current and interesting articles posted on Allergy.
 Click on the links for further information.

 Last Updated: 03/10/2013

 A few simple questions will tell you whether you should take an allergy test.

 Helps you choose which Imutest is best for you.

 Last Updated: 11/04/2012

-Frequently asked questions about how to use the Allergy Tests and results queries.
+Frequently asked questions about how to use home allergy testing kits and results queries.

 Summaries and links to a selection of articles published recently that describe the growing incidence and importance of allergy disease in the community.

 Last Updated: 27/10/2011

 Links to several reports which offer interesting background information on Allergy Testing.